Oakey, Queensland: 19th century

+20th century

 Scots Presbyterian Church opened in 1906.
 A new church was built in 1957.

 St Monica's Catholic Church was opened on Sunday 14 February 1909 by Reverend D. Fouhy.
 The land was 2.5 acre and the church was a Gothic structure, 48 by 25 ft with 14 ft walls, capable of seating 200 people.
 Messrs Marks and Lane were the architects and Mr Andrews was the contractor.
 The church was enlarged in 1919 to accommodate a school.
 A new brick church was built in 1957.

 The Cooyar railway line serviced the areas to the north of Oakey between 1913 and 1968.
 Between 1914 and 1984 the area to the southwest was serviced by the Cecil Plains railway line.

 St Monica's Catholic School was officially opened on Sunday 26 October 1919 by Archbishop James Duhig.
 The church building had been enlarged to accommodate both the church and the school.

 The Oakey War Memorial in Campbell Street was unveiled on 28 August 1922 by the Governor of Queensland, Sir Matthew Nathan.
 It was made "of Rockhampton marble on a pedestal of sandstone, with a polished granite centre piece, on which are inscribed in gold letters the names of no fewer than 332 soldiers of the Oakey district who took part in the Great War."

 The Country Women's Association opened a branch in Oakey in 1924, which was noted to be 'thriving' in 1925, and celebrated 90 years of activity in 2014.

 The racehorse Bernborough was foaled at Rosalie Plains in 1939.
 He became well-known on the tracks around Toowoomba.
 Eventually the horse was sold to a businessman in Sydney and raced in three states, winning 15 consecutive races between 22 December 1945 and 19 October 1946.